maxtkc/mvths-wiki/docs/044b-button-breadboard.rst

 Overview
 --------

 In this lesson you will add a button to your breadboard Arduino.
 Your final project will need to include some interactive component.
 This may be a button, a potentiometer, a light sensor, or a temperature sensor.

-Exercise
+You will start by working with a button.

+Exercises
 ~~~~~~~~

-Add an Neopixel stick to your breadboard and write a program to make it display a sequence of colors over time.
-Feel free to be creative.
-If you need to you can refer back to the Neopixel stick guide.
+#.
+Add an button to your breadboard.

+#.
+Write a program to make all eight LEDs turn on when you press the button.